top of page

 Oil Painting 1 by Sylvia Lanier.jpeg

-Through July 2025 — Sylvia Lanier Sylvia will be exhibiting and selling oil paintings at Queen St. Deli.
+Sylvia Lanier, Snow Hill, NC Sylvia will be exhibiting and selling oil paintings at Queen St. Deli.
 All have excellent price points.
 Sales are placed through the Arts Center by bringing the painting “exhibit tag” to the Center or calling (252) 527-2517 to speak with staff from the Arts Center.
 Transactions are not completed through the Queen St. Deli.
 Additional works are also for available for sale at the Arts Center.

 Hours of Operation